octo-technology/OpenTezos/docs/deploy-a-node/installation.md

 ### Install Rust

-Compiling Tezos requires the Rust compiler and the Cargo package manager to be installed.
+Compiling Tezos requires, the Rust compiler and the Cargo package manager, to be installed.

 ```shell
 cd $HOME